 It was dark.
 We were back at the Burke, trying to say goodbye.
 Before we parted ways, the participants presented the facilitators with a thank you card, signed by all of them and filled with inside jokes.
 It was sweet – the greatest souvenir we could have hoped for.
 Since that night, I have been asked many times where I went for Spring break, and I have many good things to say about Vancouver and Victoria.
 But as I reflect on it, it is clear to me that my spring break was less about where I went and more about who I was with.
 The stories I’ve shared here are only a small fraction those I cherish from this trip.
 If you were to ask any of them, I’m sure the eighteen others that shared in this adventure would tell you dozens more.
 Global Getaways are for making connections and the connections we forged on this one have made this spring break the best I’ve ever had.

 Today is the last day in the office for our amazing intern, Misaki, who flies back to Japan tomorrow!
 Misaki has done so much to help out at the front desk and at FIUTS events over the last few months, and we'll miss her a lot.
 She wrote a blog post to say goodbye and share what she plans to do with her time post-FIUTS.

 I’m from Japan.
 I was born in Kyoto and moved to Yokohama, Chiba and Osaka.
 All my family is from Kyoto, and I’ve been living in Kyoto since I was 18 years old, so I always say I’m from Kyoto.

 What year are you and what are you studying?

-I am a senior studying business administration and English.
+I am a senior studying political science in Kyoto Prefectural University.

 What have you done during your time as a FIUTS intern, and what was your favorite thing that you did?